What we do at home: PDX > AKL

 Cora-Allan Wickliffe and Daniel Twiss, What we do at home: PDX > AKL (detail), 2017.
 Courtesy of the artists.

 In 2017 Cora-Allan Wickliffe and Daniel Twiss launched the BC Collective.
 BC stands for ‘Before Cook and Before Columbus’, and was initiated as a way to share, directly engage with and exchange indigenous ideas and concepts.
-BC Collective will hold the Gallery One space for this exhibition, during which a one-day symposium will be held with invited guests.
+BC Collective holds Gallery One, with a series of installation based works relating to the home and lived daily experience.
+In the front window, donated objects are collected towards a Batons Up event to be held during the exhibition on Saturday 5 May (watch our Facebook page for details).